 - Inadequate experience or training – people who are asked to perform a job for which they are not fully qualified, may not have the skills needed to tackle the day to day workload.

-- Being promoted above capabilities – often people find themselves promoted into a job which they simply do not have the skillset to tackle.
+- Being promoted above capabilities, people often find themselves promoted into a job that they simply do not have the skillset to tackle.
 This is especially true for people promoted into a management role, who do not have experience managing others.
-A very common reason for work-related stress.

 - Worrying about job security – people who are at a risk of being fired, made redundant or their employer going out of business often suffer from work-related stress.

-- Abuse from work colleagues – bullying and harassment at work by work colleagues, and often line managers, is a major cause of work related stress.
+- Abuse from work colleagues – bullying and harassment at work by work colleagues and line managers, is a significant cause of work-related stress.